BartMassey/list-combinators/README.md

 # Data.List.Combinator
 Copyright © 2012 Bart Massey

-This program is licensed under the "MIT License".
+This program is licensed under the "BSD License".
 Please see the file COPYING in the source distribution of this software for license terms.

 This is a mostly-combinator replacement for Data.List, using only a couple of recursive functions.
 At this point this is